スクリプトは事前提出されたものですので、ビデオの音声とは異なる場合があります。 |

 C: Making it happen is something else.

-B: OK – so it's a simple solution but the big question is how to make it happen.
+B: OK – so it's a simple solution but the big question is how to

 A: How can we create more industry and jobs in Shimane?